ourworldventures/ourworld_books_OLD/content/ourbackbone/drnet/drnet_tetra.md

 Control room vendors have their systems tightly integrated with ThreeFold TETRA networks, and many users have optimised operational processes around the flexible capabilities of ThreeFold TETRA.

-We at ThreeFold have partnered with ThreeFold TETRA standards to extend our Critical Operations network approach.
+We at ThreeFold have partnered with TETRA standards to extend our Critical Operations network approach.